 There are guidelines for GPs to help them decide who needs a referral.

-Your GP should arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to bladder cancer.
-This is called an urgent referral.
+Your doctor should arrange for you to see a specialist if you have symptoms that could be due to bladder cancer.
+Depending on the symptoms and other factors, this might be an urgent referral.

-You should have an urgent referral if you are aged:
+You should have an urgent referral if you are:

-- 45 or over with blood in the urine with or without a urine infection
+- 45 or over and you can see blood in your urine and you don't have a urine infection

-- 45 or over with blood in the urine with a urine infection that keeps coming back after treatment
+- 45 or over and you can see blood in your urine, and you have a urine infection which keeps coming back after treatment

-- 60 or over and have unexplained blood in the urine either with pain on passing urine or a raised white blood cell count
+- 60 or over and a dip stick test shows unexplained blood in the urine, and you also either have pain on passing urine or a raised white blood cell count

 Your GP should consider a non-urgent referral to a specialist if you are aged 60 or over with a urine infection that won't go away or keeps coming back.